 The program consists of four parts:

-- 1 week to conclude the assignment and to present at the Global Health symposium in Rotterdam (Erasmus MC), 4-6 November 2020
+the Global Health symposium in Rotterdam (Erasmus MC), 2 & 3 November 2020

 Every week has its own theme, the most important diseases and aspects of the organization of healthcare in ‘low-, middle income and emerging economies’, urban as well as rural, will be discussed.